-- the Bank of Italy's Supervisory Provisions35 on remuneration and incentive policies issued on 23 October 2018, as subsequently amended, which establish an organic set of rules on remuneration practices and policies for banks and banking groups; - the Issuers' Regulation, recently amended by Consob, in implementation of Directive 2017/828/EC (the so-called "SHRD II"), with Resolution no. 21623 of 10 December 2020.
-These amendments also affected Schedule 7-bis of Annex 3A of the Regulation, which prescribes the content of the remuneration policies of listed companies; - the Corporate Governance Code.
-Given that the Supervisory Provisions on 3.
-Remuneration set limits that overall are more strict than the corresponding provisions of the Corporate Governance Code, to which the Bank adheres, the Supervisory Provisions on Remuneration apply, absorbing and replacing the provisions of the Corporate Governance Code on remuneration practices and policies, including the provisions on retention of shares granted under remuneration plans, which tend to incentivise the alignment of beneficiaries with the interests of shareholders in a longterm horizon.
+- 1. the Bank of Italy's Supervisory Provisions32 on remuneration and incentive policies issued on 23 October 2018, as subsequently amended, which establish an organic set of rules on remuneration practices and policies for banks and banking groups; - 2. the Issuers' Regulation, recently amended by Consob, in implementation of Directive 2017/828/EC (the so-called "SHRD II"), with Resolution no. 21623 of 10 December 2020.
+These amendments also affected Schedule 7-bis of Annex 3A of the Regulation, which prescribes the content of the remuneration policies of listed companies; - 3. the Corporate Governance Code.
+Given that the Supervisory Provisions on Remuneration set limits that are as a whole stricter than the corresponding provisions in the Corporate Governance Code, which the Bank adheres to, the Supervisory Provisions are applied as regards Remuneration, absorbing and replacing the provisions in the Corporate Governance Code on remuneration practices and policies, including the provisions on retention of shares awarded under remuneration plans, which tend to incentivise the alignment of beneficiaries with the interests of shareholders over the long term.